Kallirroi/raspi_code/README.md

 ```

-`sudo systemctl start update_recordings.service` and if it works well,
+`sudo systemctl start scrpt_name.service` and if it works well,

-`sudo systemctl enable update_recordings.service`
+`sudo systemctl enable script_name.service`

-`sudo systemctl daemon-reload` if needed to reload.
+`sudo systemctl daemon-reload` if needed to reload and

+`sudo systemctl status script_name.service` to check errors.

 It should create this `Created symlink /etc/systemd/system/multi-user.target.wants/run_send.service → /etc/systemd/system/run_send.service.` if all goes well.